eerimoq/gqt/README.rst

   - Use ``/`` to fuzzy find field.

-- Query is all selected visible leaves.
+- Query all selected visible leaves.

 - Variables?